fahrangis/wound_management/README.md

     Look at the parameters tables (you can extend it if needed), verify input_folder, path_model and output_folder are corect for what you want.
 Run the code.

-    The result will be in
+    The result will be in the folder healing, for the most efficient result use wound_size_bis_deeplabv3.pth or wound_management_yolov11x-seg.pt